pmorelli92/Orleans.Tournament/readme.md

 ## Tournament Demo Project

 This project is a backend oriented demo with websocket capabilities that relies heavily in the Actor Model Framework implementation of Microsoft Orleans.
-I gave myself the luxury of experimenting with some technologies / practices that might be useful on a real world distributed system.
+I gave myself the luxury of experimenting with some technologies and practices that might be useful on a real world distributed system.

 ## Table of Contents
 1. [Demo.](#demo)